lavenya-mohan/Project-Repo-G6_1/readme.md

 ### Approach
 - Keyword extraction - Metions of popular beverages and snacks.
-- Frequency anslysis = The average star rating was calculated for each product to assess customer satisfaction.
+- Frequency analysis - The average star rating was calculated for each product to assess customer satisfaction.
 - Star rating analysis - The average star rating was calculated for each product to assess customer satisfaction.
 - Visualization
     - Word clouds were generated to emphasize the mentioned products with the highest volume.